 “Maintaining the fast-tracked schedule to design and deliver One Vanderbilt was perhaps one of the biggest challenges,” says Andrew Cleary, KPF Technical Director.
 “The fact that a project of this complexity has repeatedly achieved all the major construction milestones on time is a clear testament to the tight collaboration that the design and construction teams forged from the outset of the design process.”

-Expected to achieve the highest possible LEED certification, in addition to WELL certification, One Vanderbilt will offer 1.7 million square feet of Class-A office space across 58 floors, featuring column-free expanses and stunning views through floor-to-ceiling windows.
-A 30,000 square-foot amenity floor with outdoor gardens terraces, as well as world-class dining headed by esteemed French chef Daniel Boulud, will round out the building’s offerings.
+Expected to achieve LEED and WELL certification, One Vanderbilt will offer 1.7 million square feet of Class-A office space across 58 floors, featuring column-free expanses and stunning views through floor-to-ceiling windows.
+A 30,000 square-foot amenity floor with outdoor garden terraces, as well as world-class dining headed by esteemed French chef Daniel Boulud, will round out the building’s offerings.

 One Vanderbilt joins KPF’s portfolio of impactful New York projects, including the firm’s ongoing work at Hudson Yards, which comprises the design of its master plan and numerous towers – 10, 20, 30, and 55 Hudson Yards.
 It also joins KPF’s ongoing repositioning work in Manhattan, such as One Madison Avenue – another collaboration with SL Green – as well as 390 Madison Avenue, for which a surgical re-massing redistributes existing square footage in the form of eight new vertical stories, and Hudson Commons, which adds 17 stories above a former warehouse to create state-of-the-art office space for tech tenants.
 Together, these projects demonstrate the firm’s penchant for urban design and thoughtful integration of architecture with local infrastructure and zoning conditions.